-- 4.6.5.3.2 When a player in the attacking team intentionally directs the ball into the goal with any part of their body.Note: Since this is not considered an offense, play shall be resumed with a face-off. - 4.6.5.3.3 When the ball passes the goal line during, or after, a signal. - 4.6.5.3.4 A period or a match is over as soon as the final signal has started sounding. - 4.6.5.3.5 When the ball goes into the goal cage without passing the goal line from the front. - 4.6.5.3.6 When a goalkeeper throws or kicks the ball into the opposing team's goal, in an otherwise correct way.
+- 4.7.5.3.3 When the ball passes the goal line during, or after, a signal. - 4.7.5.3.4 A period or a match is over as soon as the final signal has started sounding. - 4.7.5.3.5 When the ball goes into the goal cage without passing the goal line from the front. - 4.7.5.3.6 When a goalkeeper throws or kicks the ball into the opposing team's goal, in an otherwise correct way.
 Since this is not considered an offense, play shall be resumed with a face-off.
-The ball has to touch another player or another player's equipment before it goes into goal.

-- 4.6.5.3.7 When a field player in the attacking team intentionally kicks the ball and it goes into goal after having touched another player or another player's equipment. - 4.6.5.3.7.1.
-Note: Since this is not considered an offense, play shall be resumed with a face-off. - 4.6.5.3.8 When the offending team scores during a delayed penalty, the penalty shall be carried out and play resumed with a face-off. - 4.6.5.3.9 When the ball bounces off one of the referees and directly into goal.
+The ball has to touch another player or another player's equipment before it goes into goal. - 4.7.5.3.7 When a field player in the attacking team intentionally kicks the ball and it goes into goal after having touched another player or another player's equipment. - 4.7.5.3.7.1.
+Note: Since this is not considered an offense, play shall be resumed with a face-off. - 4.7.5.3.8 When the offending team scores during a delayed penalty, the penalty shall be carried out and play resumed with a face-off. - 4.7.5.3.9 When the ball bounces off one of the referees and directly into goal.